rxn7/rgl/README.md

 Run ```make -f linux.mk install``` to install the RGL library on a Linux system.

 # Windows/MacOS support
-MacOS support is not planned, who uses MacOS in 2022?
+MacOS support is not planned,
 Windows support is planned